udacity/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model starts with image cropping and normalization (model.py lines 43-44)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+They are followed by 3 convolution layers rangind from 7 * 7 to 3 * 3 kernel sizes, interpersed by max pooling with 4 * 4 kernel sizes and RELUs.
+The very first convolitional layer uses 2 * 2 stride to decrease the size of the next layer further (model.py lines 45-53)

+After flattening the resulting width is 12800.
+After a Dropout layer of 0.3 other two fully connected layers come with RELUs.

+The last layer contains only a single node, that represents the steering angle.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+This model is much bigger than neccessary.
+The evidences are:
+* Training accuracy becomes lover than the validation accuracy as soon as the 2nd epoch.
+This is a clear sign of overtraining.

+Possible solutions:
+* Feed it with more data
+* Use dropout
+* Lessen the network size
+* Lessen the number of epochs

+Because the model drove very well, I decided to lessen the epochs to only 1.
+It passed my tests.
+So I did not feel to battle overtraining anymore.
+I just added the dropout because it was an expectation in the rubric points. (model.py line 55)

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 62).

+No other tuning was required.
+This is actually my first iteration, and as it worked perfectly, I didn't fine tune it.
+The main fine tuning that could be applied is the time consuming experimentatin with decreasing its size up to the point its size and training time is minimized.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.

-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used center driving on the first map, and race line driving on the second map.
+I used 2 round's image data from driving on the 1st map and 2 round's image data from driving on the second map.
+I was driving with keyboard.
+I planned on doing recovery driving, driving in reverse directions but it was not needed.

 For details about how I created the training data, see the next section.